 On successful completion of this module a student will be able to:

-    - Teach students to evaluate and ‘test’ a broad range of concepts and theories that arise from both outside and within the regions.
+- Evaluate and ‘test’ a broad range of concepts and theories that arise from both outside and within the regions.

-    - Show students how to present ideas and explore important concepts in writing and through presentations.
+- Present ideas and explore important concepts in writing and through presentations

 Method of assessment

 - Mark T. Berger, “After the Third World?
 History, destiny and the fate of Third Worldism,” Third World Quarterly Vol. 25, No. 1 (2004), pp. 9-39.

 - Paul Cammack, Capitalism and democracy in the Third World: The doctrine for political development (Leicester University Press, 1997), pp. 1-62.

 - Frances Hagopian, “Political development, revisited,” Comparative political studies Vol. 33, No. 6-7 (2000), pp. 880-911.

 - Peter A. Hall and Rosemary CR Taylor, "Political Science and the Three New Institutionalisms," Political studies Vol.44, No. 5 (1996), pp. 936-957.

 - Atul Kohli et al, “The Role of Theory in Comparative Politics,” World Politics, Vol. 48, No. 1 (1995), pp. 1-49.